 Library Legislative Day Scholarship

-WVLS awarded $100 scholarships to three, first-time, WVLS-member librarians to attend Library Legislative Day in 2018.
+WVLS awards scholarships to first-time, WVLS-member librarians to attend Library Legislative Day.

 - 2018 Dominic Frandrup, Antigo; Laurie Ohlloff, Merrill; Heidi O’Hare, Tomahawk

 - 2015 Anne LaRoche, Frances L Simek Memorial Library- Medford

 The moneys in this fund are to be invested as a special fund, the earnings of which are to be disbursed for the purpose of providing financial assistance for continuing education opportunities in the areas of reference, referral and interlibrary loan services for personnel employed by WVLS libraries.

 As long as the applicant can describe how their attendance is likely to improve their ability to perform the reference/referral and interloan tasks currently assigned to them, their application will be given serious consideration by the WVLS Board of Trustees and/or its Executive Committee.
 Topics which could be considered for Wessler funding might include (but are not limited to) the following: reference skills, reference materials, referral patterns, interloan procedures/protocols, collection development, book selection, personal improvement such as how to communicate more efficiently, supervisory skills, office efficiency, most internet and computer skills sessions, space studies in current or new facilities, etc.

 Congratulations to the Rib Lake Public Library and the Tomahawk Public Library for being selected as the winners for the 2019 WVLS Innovation and Collaboration Literacy Grant.